ATTN Berkley Residents/Businesses:

 The City has begun its COVID-19 recovery and reopening process for all of its municipal facilities.
 The reopening process will be a phased approach following the CDC, State & County recommended guidelines.

-To stay up-to-date with how the City is responding to COVID-19, head to berkleymich.org/coronavirus.
+Click here to stay up-to-date with how the City is responding to COVID-19.

 About the Historical Museum

 The Berkley Historical Museum is located in the old Fire Hall at City Hall at 3338 Coolidge Highway.
 The original Fire Hall was dedicated on March 10, 1928, and received designation as a Historic Site from the State of Michigan in 1988.

 The museum was established in 1993 and is administered by the Berkley Historical Committee.
 The museum displays memorabilia from the city archives and items contributed by local residents.
 Every year at Christmas, the museum features a holiday-themed display.

 Starting Wednesday, September 23, 2020, the museum will open BY APPOINTMENT ONLY:

 - The museum will be open on Wednesdays, 10:00 AM to 1:00 PM

 - Mask are REQUIRED to enter the museum